-New Delhi, Aug 2: Despite having resigned in the wake of the spot fixing and betting scandal, Rajeev Shukla chaired the Indian Premier League (IPL) Governing Council meeting here Friday but he made it amply clear that he doesn't want to continue as chairman of the high-profile league.
+New Delhi, Aug 2 (IANS) Despite having resigned in the wake of the spot fixing and betting scandal, Rajeev Shukla chaired the Indian Premier League (IPL) Governing Council meeting here Friday but he made it amply clear that he doesn't want to continue as chairman of the high-profile league.

 "They (BCCI) requested me to chair the meeting and I did so.
 There were no issues with that.
 But I have told the board that I do not wish to continue as IPL chairman," Shukla told IANS.